UK Flexible Sigmoidoscopy Screening Trial

 How long will we retain the data?

-We currently have funding to continue to collect follow-up information on cancers and deaths for the UKFSST until 31st December 2016.
+We had funding to continue to collect follow-up information on cancers and deaths for the UKFSST until March 2017.
+We have now been awarded additional funding to continue to follow-up the UKFSST cohort for a further 10 years to March 2027, until all the participants have reached the age of 80 years.
 Imperial College London, the organisation responsible for this study, requires that we hold data from all clinical studies for 10 years after the study end date.
-We therefore currently plan to hold the data for this study until December 2026.
-We plan to apply for an extension to continue to follow-up the UKFSST cohort for a further 10 years until all the patients on our cohort have reached the age of 80 years.
+We therefore currently plan to hold the data for this study until March 2037.

 What were the results of the study and what impact have they had?

-When the first results of the UKFSST were analysed in 2010, they showed that people who were screened just once with flexible sigmoidoscopy were:
+When the first results of the UKFSST were analysed in 2010, they showed that people who were screened just once with flexible sigmoidoscopy (also known as bowel-scope) were:

 - less likely to get bowel cancer – it prevented about one in three new cases of bowel cancer;